-In the early morning hours of January 1, 2008, Bronson Parsons and Daniel Barry were walking along the right-hand shoulder of Highway 200 in East Missoula, MT.
+On January 1, 2008, Bronson Parsons and Daniel Barry were walking along the right-hand shoulder of Highway 200 in East Missoula, Montana.
 Parsons was struck and killed by a hit-and-run vehicle.
-Both Parsons and Barry dropped the beer cans they were holding.
+Parsons and Barry dropped the beer cans they were holding.
 Within minutes, Montana Highway Patrolman Novak arrived at the scene.
 Based on the location of the beer cans and a set of tire tracks on the shoulder of the road, Novak determined the approximate point of impact.
-Parsons’ body came to rest some 93 feet from that point.
+Parsons’ body landed 93 feet from that point.

-On September 15, 2015, MTIP filed Petition for Post-conviction Relief, later amended, alleging the prosecution failed to turn over key evidence in violation of Brady v.
-Maryland (including photographs of a 2005 crash that had similarities to the case in question), ineffective assistance of counsel (Streano admitted her failure to call a reconstructionist was negligence), and newly discovered evidence (accident reconstruction evaluations).
+On September 15, 2015, MTIP filed Petition for Post-conviction Relief that brought forth three arguments for Garding’s innocence: (1) the prosecution failed to turn over key evidence in violation of Brady v.
+Maryland, including photographs of a 2005 crash that had similarities to the case in question, (2) Garding’s original attorney exemplified Ineffective Assistance of Counsel when she failed to call a reconstructionist, and (3) newly discovered evidence existed in the accident reconstruction evaluations.